Welcome to ARTS: The Arts in Religious and Theological Studies.

 - "in the recording studio" (articles that treat the musical arts); and

 - “in the classroom” (articles that are pedagogical in nature).

 How long has ARTS been published?

 For twenty-nine years, ARTS has explored the interrelationships among theology and the visual, musical, dramatic, literary, and liturgical arts.
 It has grown from a 12-page, black and white newsletter to a 100-page academic journal in full color.
 The journal’s success is attributable in no small part to high-quality articles written by established scholars, who treat the theological and/or religious dimension of work by major artists, even as accomplished artists reflect on the ways in which they understand the arts to express the sacred.

 ARTS has been recognized as the single publication devoted specifically to the role of the arts in theological education and religious studies while also serving clergy, artists, and laity interested in the religion and arts dialogue.
 Our readership is therefore comprised primarily of academics, clergy, and artists.

 Each issue features articles written by well-known theologians and respected artists.
 By offering a forum for the religion and arts dialogue, ARTS has become a resource and an advocate for work in theology and the arts.
 ARTS has played a role in prompting the development of degree programs, the opening of centers for the study of religion and the arts, the launching of exhibit spaces and galleries in churches, and the emergence of other arts organizations.
 As the journal for SARTS, the academic society founded to create a space for the scholarly reflection on the role of the arts in theology and religious studies, ARTS has become a place for the publication of the Society’s scholarly work and conference proceedings.

 How often is ARTS published?

-ARTS is now publishing three issues in print and online annually.
-The fall issue is released each November; the winter issue is released each March; and the spring/summer issue is released each July.
+ARTS is now publishing two issues in print and online annually.
+The fall issue is released each November and the winter issue is released each May.